M-J-Robbins/good-email-code/email-accessibility/text-in-images.md

 This can be used, to help keep place when reading or to look up the meaning of a word.
 I do this quite often too.

 ### Text styles are not editable
-Users can’t adjust the styling to make it easier to read, for example change the font, colour or size.
+There are a number of tools and browser extensions that allow a user to adjust the styling of text to make it easier for them to read.
+For example they may want to adjust the font, colour or size.

+These work but altering the CSS, so will only work on HTML and can't change an image.

 ### Text is not translatable
 Translation tools typically don't look at images and won't be able to translate the content on the page.